top of page

 Ultimately, the hill was taken and held against enemy counterattacks for three days.
 Kerstetter would later be credited as “largely responsible for the capture of this key enemy position.”

-After the war, Kerstetter returned to the states, building a career as a machinist at the Puget Sound Naval Shipyard.
+After the war, Kerstetter returned to the States, building a career as a machinist at the Puget Sound Naval Shipyard.

 Unfortunately, tragedy hit on July 9, 1972, as Kerstetter went fishing in the Hood Canal with his sons.
 The boat was hit by two large swells, and it capsized, leaving the trio stranded in the cold water.
 They remained there for hours, without rescue, and Kerstetter ultimately got separated from his sons.
 He disappeared, and his body was never recovered.
 It’s presumed that he drowned.

-A local city council designed a “Lt.
+A local city council designated a “Lt.
 Col. Dexter J. Kerstetter Day” in the wake of this hero’s death, praising his “courage in face of adversity” and noting that “his life has been a synonym for service.”

 “[H]e wasn’t one to talk about what he did during the war,” one of his nieces concluded.
 Another niece concurred: “He was really quiet, and he never bragged, that’s the kind of person he was.”